Almira Hershey

-Almira Hershey (November 14, 1843 – March 6, 1930) was a civic leader, businesswoman, property developer, Hollywood hotel proprietor, and philanthropist.
+Almira Hershey (November 14, 1843 – March 6, 1930) was an American property developer, hotelier and philanthropist.
+She owned the Hotel Hollywood, the Hershey Arms Hotel and the Naples Hotel in Los Angeles County, California.

-Early life
+Early life and education

-Almira, better known as Mira, was the fourth and youngest daughter of Benjamin Hershey (1813–1893), a lumber and farming magnate.
-She was born in Lancaster County, Pennsylvania, but her family moved to Muscatine, Iowa, in 1853.
+Almira "Mira" Hershey was born the fourth and youngest daughter of lumber and farming magnate Benjamin Hershey, in Lancaster County, Pennsylvania.
+Her family moved to Muscatine, Iowa, in 1853.
 Her sisters were Mary Amanda, Elizabeth, and Sara.
 Elizabeth died at the age of 14 and Mary Amanda died at the age of 37.
 She was distantly related to Milton S. Hershey, founder of The Hershey Company.

-Education

-Mira Hershey attended Pennsylvania Female College, located near Philadelphia in Collegeville, Pennsylvania.
-Assuming Mira Hershey went to college in her late teens or early 20s, she would have been at the college in the mid- to late-1860s, that is, during the Civil War.
-It is not known if Hershey received a degree.

-Opened in 1853, Pennsylvania Female College is said to have been the first regularly chartered non-denominational college for women in the United States with degree-conferring powers.
-(Vassar, Smith, Wellesley, and Bryn Mawr were all established later, and older women’s colleges tended to be seminaries connected with religious institutions.)
-According to the college’s 1868 catalogue, “The first importance is given to the solid branches, and studies of an Educational character.”
-These “solid branches” consisted of Greek and Latin, mathematics, astronomy, natural history, chemistry, anatomy/physiology, philosophy, and logic.
-The college also made provision for “the ornamental branches” of education that were the standard fare of women’s schools of the time—subjects like modern languages, music, art, needlework, and singing.

-Early career
+Hershey attended Pennsylvania Female College in Collegeville, Pennsylvania.

+Career

-After completing her studies abroad, Mira Hershey worked for her father in the family lumber business from the 1870s until her father's death in 1893.
-Mira was left a substantial legacy by her father when he died.
+After completing her studies abroad, Hershey worked for her father in the family lumber business from the 1870s until her father's death in 1893.
+Hershey was left a substantial legacy by her father when he died.